 Ravincroft's Retribution - 2.
 A Discovery

-The next day, back at the Ravincroft family farm, Theo listened to music through a pair of earbuds humming to himself as he drove the tractor pulling the plough turning the soil ready for planting.
-Now that Ren’s gone, maybe dad will finally listen to me.
+Early the next morning, back at the farm, Theo listened to music through a pair of ear buds humming to himself as he drove the tractor pulling the plough and turning the soil ready for planting.
+‘Now that Ren’s gone, maybe dad will finally take me seriously.’

 A loud clang brought the tractor to a halt.
 ‘Geez, I hope nothing’s broken.
 Dad will kill me.’